 The Russian equity market rose strongly over the first two weeks of the year, outperforming both the MSCI EM index (+3.7% in USD) and the MSCI World index (+4% in USD).
 Higher oil prices and the possibility of sanctions easing in the near term helped Russian equities to outperform their peers.

-Global equity markets declined last week, with the MSCI World and MSCI EM indices dropping by 1.7% and 3.1% respectively in US dollar terms.
+Global equity markets came under pressure again last week.
+As a result, the MSCI World and MSCI EM indices fell by 5.5% and 1.5%, respectively, in US dollar terms.

 Russian equities in US dollar terms underperformed those of emerging markets.
 Investors continued to take profits, mainly in oil and gas stocks, as the price for Brent crude oil fell by 11.2% in US dollar terms.
 On the other hand, there was some positive news that likely supported investor sentiment towards the Russian market.
 The US Treasury department is due to terminate sanctions against Russian public companies (please see next page for more details).

 The Russian equity market contracted last week following the global downward trend: the MSCI World index fell by 1.1% in US dollar terms.
 Russian equities underperformed its emerging market peers, as the MSCI EM index fell only slightly, by 0.9% in US dollars.
 The underperformance was mainly due to the correction in oil prices: the price for Brent crude declined by 1.6%.
 Additionally, the Central Bank of Russia hiked its key rate by 25 bp.

 The Russian equity market ended in the black last week.
 The performance was mainly driven by the 3.1% rise in the price of Brent crude oil in US dollar terms.
 Oil prices were supported by the outcome of the OPEC+ meeting at which the member countries decided to deepen and extend the output cut deal.